 Most programmers practice it.
 Yet they don't realize its true impact.
 I am talking about evolutionary design.

-I had always liked Martin Fowler’s article on evolutionary design.
-I think he does nail the worry that was raised by many people (including my colleague Tarun) about how Agile may be USED as an exoneration of either deplorable or non existent design practices.
-Especially the agile tenets of just enough documentation and YAGNI (You Ain’t Gonna Need It).
+I had always liked Martin Fowler's article on evolutionary design.
+I think he does nail the worry that was raised by many people about how Agile may be USED as an exoneration of either deplorable or non existent design practices.
+(The two hats picture above came from his blog) Especially the agile tenets of just enough documentation and YAGNI (You Ain't Gonna Need It).
 In the article, Fowler mentions enabling practices of Agile such as continuous testing, integration and refactoring and how these enabling practices, when used in conjunction with YAGNI ,would foster an extensible design.

-The chief problem in the project was that the emphasis was placed on functional requirements rather than QoS kind of horizontal requirements and much less – architectural requirements.
-These architectural requirements arise due to an agile recommendation – refactoring.
-Unless, the enabling practice of refactoring is followed, we cannot claim to be agile practitioners within the project.
+The chief problem in the project was that the emphasis was placed on functional requirements rather than QoS kind of horizontal requirements and much less - architectural or "evolutionary" requirements.
+The evolution perspective (see here for a discussion) is an important consideration that determines the current system's ability to evolve.
+These evolutionary requirements would have been addressed has the team followed another agile recommendation - refactoring.

 The project cannot be planned with iterations emphasizing only on functional requirements without giving room for refactoring.
-This lapse in iteration planning was, in my opinion, the single most important reason for the debacle.
+This lapse in iteration planning was, in my opinion, one of the most important reasons for the debacle.

 I also want to discuss on the agile aphorism about "Just enough requirements" a little bit more.
 Just enough requirements should mean that time is not dedicated for adding potential features that are not required today.
 This should not be taken to mean that we have to start from scratch on every new project.
 If I have implemented transactions consistently in a previous project, I want to use this knowledge in the current project as well.
 This includes using frameworks that have already implemented these features.
 Most horizontal requirements must be delegated to frameworks, that have already abstracted and implemented them in a generic fashion.